-Companies are employing geo blocking to protect licensed material.
-Geo-block is a way to restrict access based on a user’s location on earth.
+Geo-blocking restricts access based on a user’s location on earth.
 Geo-blocking has a lot of value for companies, especially ones with large amounts of intellectual property accessible online.
-Determine whether geo-blocking could benefit your business and how it protects valuable material.
+Learn more about geo-blocking and see if it could benefit your business.

-Geo-blocking is an obstruction of access to websites and other content based on the location of a user.
-There are a lot of ways the geo-blocking technology attempts to determine a user’s location in order to implement the appropriate geo-blocking protocol for said location.
+Geo-blocking obstructs website access and other content based on user location.
+There are a lot of ways the technology determines a user’s location in order to implement the appropriate geo-blocking protocol.
 This generally includes identifying location based on an I.P. address, checking profile information and measuring ping.

 Geo-blocking systems block websites from users in specified locations.
-Companies can block websites access to users in a restricted location.
-With geo-blocking, a company’s system automatically measures the details of user locations and determines whether or not access should be permitted.
+Companies can block website access to users in a restricted location.
+With geo-blocking, a company’s system automatically measures the details of user locations and determines whether to permit access or not.

 There are a lot of different uses for geo-blocking.
-It is important for applying tax codes for online purchases.
+It’s important for applying tax codes to online purchases (different areas have different tax laws).
 Other potential restrictions include things like gambling, which is legal in some states or areas but illegal in others.
-For businesses with time and location-sensitive quotes for prices of goods, geo-blocking is crucial to ensure they won’t be ripped off by a user obtaining an unfair price.
+For businesses with time and location-sensitive quotes for prices of goods, geo-blocking ensures they won’t be shorted.

-For a company, one of the uses of geo-blocking is to restrict certain content to areas that aren’t the target market or who could potentially harm the outlook of the product or service.
+For a company, geo-blocking restricts certain content to areas that aren’t the target market.
+It also prevents content that could potentially harm the outlook of the product or service.
 This keeps companies in control of their releases online which would otherwise be open to everyone no matter the location.

-The most important use of geo-blocking technology for businesses comes from the ability to protect licensed and copyrighted content.
-Digital protection of copyrighted material is getting more and more difficult for companies to control, and geo-blocking offers a viable solution to the issue.
+The most important function of geo-blocking technology for businesses is the ability to protect licensed and copyrighted content.
+Digital protection of copyrighted material is getting more and more difficult for companies to control and geo-blocking offers a viable solution to the issue.

-An example of this in action is content which has been purchased for consumption by a certain location.
 For example, say a company purchases the rights to screen a movie for its customers.
-This would allow them to screen said movie for customers in the location agreed upon during construction of the contract.
+This would allow them to screen said movie for customers in the location agreed upon during the construction of the contract.
 In order to prevent a contract breach, they would set up geo-blocking to keep the screenings within the allowed zone.